 The Great Barrier Reef and the northern Australian waters are home to this poisonous and almost invisible creature.
 The venom in it’s looong (up to 3 metres long!) tentacles cause a heart attack and paralysis, which often leads to drowning.
 Each tentacle (and there are up to 60 of them!) has around 5,000 stinging cells which transfer venom on touch.
 The severity of the sting will depend on the size of both the jellyfish and the victim and how many stingers are involved.
 More than 70 people have died since 1883 from jellyfish stings.

-At least two of the victims (both in 2002) actually died from Irukandji syndrome as a result of stings from Irukandji jellyfish.
-These jellyfish are tiny – about one cubic centimetre in size – and transparent, so that they are very difficult to see in the water.
+At least two of the victims (both in 2002) died from Irukandji syndrome as a result of stings from Irukandji jellyfish.
+These jellyfish are tiny – about one cubic centimetre in size – and transparent, so they are very difficult to see in the water.
 This makes them the smallest but also one of the most venomous jellyfish in the world.
 Their sting can cause muscle cramps, nausea and even brain haemorrhaging… nice!

 Take a bottle of vinegar with you to the beach.
 If someone is stung, get them out of the water as carefully and quickly as possible (don’t get stung yourself!) and then douse the sting area with vinegar for at least 30 seconds.
-Don’t douse the sting area with urine a la Monica from Friends.
-It will only cause more pain.
+Don’t douse the sting area with urine a la Monica from Friends, it will only cause more pain.
 Seek medical attention.

 5. Birds